flownative/action-docker-publish-semver/README.md

 and optionally as
 - `acme/magic-wand:latest`

+Notes:
-Note: if the given `tag_ref` has a "v" prefix (such as in "v1.2.3"), it will be removed before using the tag for the target Docker image.
-Therefore, a target image tag will never have that prefix.
+- if the given `tag_ref` has a "v" prefix (such as in "v1.2.3"), it will be removed before using the tag for the target Docker image.
+Therefore, a target image tag will never have that prefix
+- the "build version" suffix ("4" in the case of "1.2.3+4") will be omitted, because the plus sign is not allowed as part of a Docker image tag.
+It also cannot be converted to "-", because a dash is the delimiter for a "pre-release" part of a SemVer version string (e.g "beta5").

 ## Example workflow